Videographer Job Description, Key Duties and Responsibilities

 What Does a Videographer Do?

-A videographer is a professional who records video for weddings, documentaries, training videos, commercials, TV shows, infomercials, live events, and corporate promotions, and other films using a video camera.
+The videographer job description involves recording videos for weddings, documentaries, training videos, commercials, TV shows, infomercials, live events, and corporate promotions, and other films using a video camera.

 Videographers use a variety of cameras, lenses, lights and other equipment to record images as required for different projects.